akuklev/akuklev/what-are-dependent-types.md

   <dd>A programming language is said be <i>dependently typed</i> if it allows one or several arguments of a function to be used to specify the types of the following arguments or the return type.</dd>
 </dl>

 In dependently typed languages, return types of functions have to be written not at the beginning of a declaration, but at its end.
 For example, a declaration of a function returning an integer looks as follows: `get_count() : int`.
-That's because the return type in such languages can depend on the arguments:
+That's because in such languages the return type of a function can also depend on the arguments:
 ```c
 generate_random_sequence(nat length) : int[length];
 ```